 Also, every single place on earth has beautiful places that don’t cost a dime.

-Making Friends Can Help You Travel For Free (or Make it Cheaper)
+6. Making Friends Can Help You Travel Cheaper

 Making friends will ALWAYS make your costs go down.
 That tour that needs a minimum of four people on board to do, that taxi that’s the same price regardless if there are 1-4 people in the car, that hotel room that’s going to be pricey alone but will be half the price when you add another human… Everything gets more budget-friendly with friends, so make them, especially if you’re solo on the road!